An Evolutionary Theory for the Variability Hypothesis: Variability

 \section{Variability}

-Next, to address the notion of gender differences between two subpopulations in the variability of their desirability to the opposite sex, the notion of one distribution being more (or less) variable than another must be specified.
-As will be seen in the next example, for instance, if by ``more variable" is meant larger statistical variance or standard deviation, then the above selectivity-variability principle is not true without some assumptions on the underlying distributions.
+The desirability of individuals in one sex by the opposite sex varies from individual to individual, and its normalized distribution is a probability distribution.
+Thus to address the notion of differences between two subpopulations of the same sex in the variability of their desirability to the opposite sex, the notion of one probability distribution being more (or less) variable than another must be specified.
+As will be seen in the next example, for instance, if by ``more variable" is meant ``larger standard deviation" (or statistical variance), then the above selectivity-variability principle is not true without additional assumptions on the underlying distributions.

 \begin{exam} Sex $B$ consists of two subpopulations $B_1$ and $B_2$, with six individuals each: $B_1$ has one individual of desirability value $1$ (to sex $A$), one of desirability $5$, and four individuals of desirability $3$; $B_2$ has three individuals of desirability value $2$ and three of desirability $4$.
 Thus both $B_1$ and $B_2$ have mean desirability $3$, the variance of $B_1$ is $4/3$ and the variance of $B_2$ is $1$.